Wheaton Academy: Academic facilities

 Wheaton Academy has 3 buildings used for academics.
-The Academic Building (main building) hosts a variety of classes, including math, science, languages, and English, along with several non-traditional classes.
-Academy Hall has history classes taught in its historic building and is used as storage space.
+The Academic Building (main building) hosts a variety of classes, including math, science, history, languages, and English, along with several non-traditional classes.
+Academy Hall was used for history classes taught in its historic building and was used as storage space, until its demolition in 2023.
 The fine arts facilities include a multipurpose performance hall, a visual arts room, and a ceramics studio.
-Students can access a maker space called the “Idea Lab” with woodworking equipment, laser cutter machines, and 3d printers.
+Students can access a maker space called the “Idea Lab” with woodworking materials, laser cutter machines, welding and metallurgy equipment, and 3D printers.
+The athletic building is utilised for physical education and health classes.